clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 The transactions will be packed into a block and get validated by all of the validators:

-- Fetch spendable notes after the latest zcash height stored on the zyphers chain.
+- Fetch spendable notes after the latest zcash height stored on the zorch chain.
 - Check if the amount and the recipient are matched with the transaction id.
 - Check if the notes have already been bridged.

-> All bridged notes will be marked as bridged on the zyphers chain, sort like the UTXO
+> All bridged notes will be marked as bridged on the zorch chain, sort like the UTXO
 > design.

 If everything are valid, the block will be committed to the chain.